thebkv/bkv/isaiah09.md

 **Zebulun and Naphtali.**

 These were northern tribal territories, exposed to the first waves of invasion coming from the northeast.
-Their appearance here is therefore quite concrete.
+Their appearance here is therefore concrete and historical.
 They are the part of Israel that has been humbled and darkened.

 Isaiah says their story will change.

 The territory that had been brought into contempt will afterward be made glorious: "the way of the sea, beyond Jordan, in Galilee of the nations."

+The phrase **"Galilee of the nations"** matters.
+This is a border region, exposed to surrounding peoples and foreign influence.
+It is not the protected center of the land.
+It is the outer territory, the place that feels the pressure first.

-Centuries later, Matthew sees this passage being fulfilled when Jesus leaves Nazareth and lives at Capernaum, in the region associated with Zebulun and Naphtali.
-Jesus begins proclaiming:
+Centuries later, Matthew sees this passage being fulfilled when Jesus leaves Nazareth and lives at Capernaum, in the region associated with Zebulun and Naphtali:

+> "The people which sat in darkness saw great light."
+> — Matthew 4:16

+Then Jesus begins proclaiming:

 > "Repent: for the kingdom of heaven is at hand."
 > — Matthew 4:17